hase808/hase808/README_en.md

 - You can also make suggestions for my projects via a Pull Request
 - Note that I use my own GitLab instance, which is also where packages, documentation, etc. are provided...
     - My GitLab profile can be found [here](https://git.unhappy.computer/hase808)
     - My public projects are automatically synchronized to GitHub

+- Logo and Design Information can be found [here](Logo-and-Design_en.md)